Updated March 2025

 Build quality

 It’s Leica, not much else to say.
-The hood for the version 1 of this lens is plastic, but the current version uses a metal screw-on hood.
+The hood for the version 1 of this lens is plastic, but the versions 2 and 3 have metal hoods.

 Size and feel